h8liu-archives/xlang/readme.md

 [Luna](http://github.com/h8liu/luna).
 E8 is a simple toy architecture, and Luna is a subset of ARM architecture, which I plan to play with on Raspberry Pi's.
-However, picking and simulating a simple architecture is relatively simple, while building a programming language power enough to host itself and an operating system (in a comprehensible way) is much harder.
+However, picking and simulating a simple architecture is relatively simple, while building a programming language powerful enough to host itself and an operating system (in a comprehensible way) is much harder.
 Plus, if I have a working compiler with a relatively good IR design, porting it to multiple architectures seems not a very complicated task.